 In the fall of 1981, Bruce enrolled at Tufts University as a pre-med major and promptly received a C-minus on his first Biology exam.
 Convinced by a precocious fellow freshman that his med school hopes were now zilch unless he aced the MCAT (What the F*** was an MCAT?), Bruce changed his major to economics and remained locked on the investment banking path for three years.
 After a few choice panic attacks, Bruce finally admitted to the world – and himself – that his true passion involved words – not numbers or formulas.

 To date, Bruce has written eight screenplays – three of which have been optioned.
-He was an Academy of Motion Picture Arts and Sciences’ Nicholl Fellowship Quarterfinalist for The Dogcatcher – which he has since turned into a novella – and a Nicholl Fellowship Semifinalist for Intelligent Life.
-His screenplay Open Mind was a Screencraft Sci-Fi Competition Semifinalist.
+He was an Academy of Motion Picture Arts and Sciences’ Nicholl Fellowship Quarterfinalist for his romantic comedy The Dogcatcher – which he has since turned into a novella – and a Nicholl Fellowship Semifinalist for his sci-fi romantic comedy Intelligent Life.
+His dramatic sci-fi screenplay Open Mind was a Screencraft Sci-Fi Competition Semifinalist.

 For seventeen years, Bruce parked cars at 5 Star hotels in both Beverly Hills and Bel Air, and subsequently wrote the novel Cars and Stars: Diary of a Beverly Hills Parking Valet.